Ruby Franke used to offer parental advice. She’s now facing for child abuse

 Ruby Franke gained millions of subscribers to her parental advice YouTube.
 She’s now facing jail for child abuse

 How did a family-friendly channel turn into something potentially sinister?
-Here’s what we know about the child abuse scandal plaguing YouTube family 8 Passengers.
-Faiza Saqib and Amelia Neath reports
+Here’s what we know about the child abuse scandal plaguing YouTube family ‘8 Passengers’.
+Faiza Saqib and Amelia Neath report

 “With my deepest regret and sorrow for my family and my children, guilty,” Ms Franke said as she stood before a judge in December, pleading guilty to a fourth count of aggravated child abuse.

-Ms Franke was handed four one to 15-year sentences in prison, one for each of the four counts of child abuse to which she pleaded guilty back in December.
+Ms Franke was handed four one- to fifteen-year sentences in prison, one for each of the four counts of child abuse to which she pleaded guilty back in December.

-Ms Franke’s 12-year-old son allegedly escaped Ms Hildebrandt’s home last summer and was found with wounds and was emaciated; his sister was later found in a similar condition.
+Franke’s 12-year-old son allegedly escaped Hildebrandt’s home last summer and was found with wounds and was emaciated; his sister was later found in a similar condition.

-Ms Franke and Ms Hildebrandt were both arrested and charged with six counts of child abuse.

 The couple first founded their now-deleted channel back in 2015 and accumulated over two million subscribers before speculation began to mount in 2020 about their activities.